-Released in May 2016, the Google Assistant service replaced a similar feature called Google Now bringing a two-way conversation feature for the first time.
+Released in May 2016, Google Assistant replaced a similar feature called Google Now, bringing a two-way conversation feature to smart enabled devices for the first time.
+Google's answer to a smart assistant – much like Alexa – Google Assistant 'lives' inside a smart speaker, responding to a variety of voice commands and controlling your wider smart home system.

-You can use the Google Assistant in phones and tablets as well as the Google Home range of speakers that includes the Home Mini and Home Max.
-It’s also in a variety of third-party products such as Sony, Sonos and JBL speakers, and even the Lenovo Smart Display that includes a screen too.
+You can use Google Assistant in phones and tablets as well as the Google Nest range of speakers that includes the Nest Mini and Nest Max (previously known as the Home Mini and Home Max).
+Google Assistant can also be sound in a variety of third-party products such as Sony, Sonos and JBL speakers, as well as an increasing number of touch screen devices.

-With a wide variety of third-party speakers and the whole Google Home range to choose from, you won’t struggle to find a top-end speaker to allow you to use the voice assistant.
+With a wide variety of third-party speakers and the whole Google Nest range to choose from, you won’t struggle to find a top-end speaker that allows you to make the most of Google Assistant's ever-increasing capabilities.
 The smart home control is second to none, and there are lots of apps that support the platform as well.

-One of the highlights is the Chromecast integration that allows you to easily control your TV to play Netflix and more on your TV even when you can’t find the remote control.
+One of the highlights of Google Assistant is the Chromecast integration that allows you to easily control your TV – including access to Netflix and other streaming platforms – even when you can’t find the remote control.

-The search functionality and contextual information Assistant offers is also a big highlight as well.
+The search functionality and contextual information Google Assistant offers is also a big highlight.
 With some clear highlights and very few negatives, the Google Assistant is an easy to use platform that many can embrace easily and we think you’ll be happy with what it offers.

 Much like the other voice assistants, you can just call out to your smart speaker with a command to wake it and use your voice to state your question, query or request.